EARLY YEARS LEADERS

 Foundation Years Bristol Standard Consultant

-I am the Foundation Years Consultant for South Bristol.
+I am one of the Foundation Years consultants with responsibility for The Bristol Standard Quality Improvement Framework and Outdoor Play and Learning.
 My teaching experience has been in mainstream nursery, Reception and Key Stage 1.
 I have also worked as a lead teacher in a children’s centre as part of my consultant role.
-I have responsibility for leading the Bristol Standard here in Bristol and co-ordinating the involvement of the six other local authorities that form the Bristol Standard Family.
+I lead the Bristol Standard here in Bristol and co-ordinate the involvement of the other local authorities that form the Bristol Standard Family.
 I used this Quality Improvement framework when I was teaching and believe it is transformational in bringing teams together as reflective communities and also improving quality.

 My main passion is outdoor learning for young children and I enjoy supporting settings as they develop their outdoor spaces.
-I completed a Masters degree recently and the research focused on adults attitudes to outdoor play and learning.
+I completed a Masters degree a while ago which focused on adults attitudes to outdoor play and learning.

 I am a Learning Ambassador for Bristol and firmly believe that it is never too late to learn something new.
-I think I have proved this myself by taking lessons and learning to swim over the last year!
+I think I have proved this myself by taking lessons and learning to swim in recent years!

 Foundation Years Consultant